 And it works, more or less.
 Dark, crisp raw denim looks really good, and thanks to its starkness and simplicity, you can pair it with pretty much anything in your closet, from a plain white T and some knockaround boots to a blazer and your best pair of brogues.

-But guess what: You don’t have anyone to impress this year!
-More than likely, the vast majority of your jeans-wearing this fall is going to occur in the confines of your own home.
-So leave the stiff, starchy denims on the rack, and instead embrace the comfy stuff: washed, worn-in denims in roomier cuts and flexible fabric blends.
+But guess what: You don’t always have to impress someone.
+Especially if they’re only seeing you chest up on a Zoom call.
+So leave the stiff, starchy denim on the rack, and instead embrace comfortable jeans: washed, worn-in denims in roomier cuts and flexible fabric blends.

 Will they look as good at happy hour?
 Probably not.
 But they’re better for watching football, chopping wood, raking leaves and drinking beer, and that’s what you need right now.
-Below, 12 pairs that fit the bill.
+Below are 12 pairs of comfortable jeans that fit the bill.

 Madewell Slim Everyday Flex Jeans in Faded Midnight